-Denominator = All inpatient discharges to home in MY 2013 after applying exclusions.
+Denominator = All inpatient discharges to home in MY 2014 after applying exclusions.

-Numerator = All inpatient "readmissions" between 7/1/2012 - 3/31/2013 after exclusions Readmission = Any admission with a discharge in the previous 30 days, after exclusions
+Numerator = All inpatient "readmissions" between 4/1/2013 - 3/31/2014 after exclusions

+In order to identify "readmissions", DHS will consider any admission with a discharge in the previous 30 days, after exclusions.

-- This includes discharges between 6/1/2012 6/30/2012. - FFS members that are re-admitted within 30 days post-discharge and have by then (after discharge) enrolled in an HMO, are included in the numerator.
+- This includes discharges between 3/1/2013 3/31/2013. - FFS members that are re-admitted within 30 days post-discharge and have by then (after discharge) enrolled in an HMO, are included in the numerator. - Readmission could occur at any hospital.